CodeCreatePlay360/PandaEditor/README.md

 ~~To see some example usages of input handling see "AnimatedCharacter" and "ThirdPersonCamera" demo projects, the former is using events to change character animation and later is using the mouse watcher node's polling interface to update camera position.~~

 ### 🔹Managing continuously updating tasks
-Managing tasks that needs continuous updating can be be done using Panda3D's _AsyncTaskanager_, creating a new task involves creating a new _AsyncTask_ object and registering it with _AsyncTaskManager_, the _AsyncTask_ encapsulates a unit of work, essentially a user defined callback method, which is then invoked continuously depending on its properties, various parameters for a task can be defined for example,
+Managing tasks that needs continuous updating can be be done using Panda3D's _[AsyncTaskanager](https://docs.panda3d.org/1.10/python/reference/panda3d.core.AsyncTaskManager)_, creating a new task involves creating a new _[AsyncTask](https://docs.panda3d.org/1.10/python/reference/panda3d.core.AsyncTask#panda3d.core.AsyncTask)_ object and registering it with _AsyncTaskManager_, the _AsyncTask_ encapsulates a unit of work, essentially a user defined method, which is then invoked continuously depending on its properties, various parameters for a task can be defined for example,

 1. **Task Name:** A unique identifier for the task.
 2. **Task Function:** The function or method that defines the task's behavior.